ahmed-tarek-salem/NewsApp/README.md

 - Saving articles to favorite list.
 - Ability to remove artivles from favorite list.
 - Explore latest news based on category.
-- showing areticles using flutter webview.
+- Showing areticles using flutter webview.

 ## Api source